 5. South America

-the Amazon are in South America.
+- Brazil is the most populous country in South America.

 - Australia is the smallest continent that lies entirely in the Southern Hemisphere.

 - It is surrounded on all sides by the oceans and seas.

 - It is called an island continent.

 - Antarctica is a huge continent and lies completely in the Southern Hemisphere.